George G. Symes: Suicide

 Symes committed suicide on November 3, 1893, by shooting himself in the head.
 He left a letter for his wife saying he feared another night in agony.
 Symes had been wounded near the spine during his Civil War service, and had experienced significant discomfort and depression in the subsequent years.
 By the time of his suicide, his condition had been exacerbated by four weeks of pneumonia.
 At the time of his death, his wife had been living for a year in Massachusetts with their children, for her own health concerns.

 He was interred in Denver's Fairmount Cemetery.

 Personal life and family

 George Symes was the eldest son of William Symes and his wife Mary (née Gifford).
 His parents had emigrated to the United States from England in 1836.

 George Symes married Sophie Foster on July 3, 1875, at Chicago.
 Sophie was a daughter of prominent geologist John Wells Foster.
 Their marriage produced at least three children.
 Their eldest son was John Foster Symes, who served 28 years as a United States district judge in Colorado, and was earlier United States attorney in Colorado.

+Residency

 While serving in Congress, Symes lived at 1501 18th Street, N.W., in Washington, D.C., in the Dupont Circle Historic District.
 His former home is now an annex of the Embassy of Malaysia.